Plugin Registration

 $this->container['hourlyRateModel']->getAll();

-Keys of the containers are unique across the application.
-If you override an existing class, you will change the default behavior.
+Keys in the container are unique across the application.
+If you override an existing class, you will change its default behavior.